What is Tea Tree Oil?

 - Avoid any direct contact of tea tree oil with your eyes and mouth.
 Rinse immediately with warm water if it gets into your eyes or mouth.

 - Overuse of tea tree oil can have a negative impact on your hair health.
-Hence, make sure to use the oil in appropriate proportion to obtain its maximum benefit.
+Hence, make sure to use the oil in an appropriate proportion to obtain its maximum benefit.

 - Tea tree oil should be avoided for children, pets and people under medical care.